spencerthayer/ezIPTV/readme.md

 _THAT'S IT!_

 ## How to install on a server
+**Note: ezIPTV cannot be run within a domain subdirectory as of right now!**

 Even on hosted servers ezIPTV installation is extremely easy.
 - Either clone the repository `git clone https://github.com/spencerthayer/ezIPTV ezIPTV` or [download the zip](https://github.com/spencerthayer/ezIPTV/archive/master.zip).
 - Clone or extract ezIPTV into the root directory of your site.